 Metro's service pension plan is a retirement benefit.
-It is designed to reward employees who spend their working career at Metro.
-When you retire, the plan provides you with a monthly pension, based on your salary and years of service.
-The longer you work at Metro, the larger your benefit will be.
+It is designed to reward eligible charter school employees who spend their working career at Metro or in a Metro charter school.
+If your charter school participates in Metro Nashville's pension plan and you retire, the plan provides you with a monthly pension, based on your salary and years of service.
+The longer you work at Metro or one of its charter schools, the larger your benefit will be.
 Combined with other sources of income such as Social Security and personal savings, the service pension can help you enjoy a financially secure retirement.